Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 1. Varathane Premium Wood Stain

 This stain is reliable, performs well, and lasts forever.
-It’s been a top choice for many homeowners and interior designers over the years, making it an easy addition to our list.
+It’s been a top choice for many homeowners and interior designers, making it an easy addition to our list.

 One of the benefits of choosing Varathane is that there are a dozen or more color and finish combinations to choose from.
 Varathane dries quickly and looks great with just two coats.
 Find Varathane premium wood stains here.